If you don’t already know, taking the IELTS test is a definite must for students pursuing their studies overseas in English-speaking countries.

 With all the different tests, formats, and everything in between, students will know how taxing the IELTS test can be on all fronts—mentally and physically.

-Take one or two days before the test to meditate and rest your mind, and ensure you get a good night’s sleep before the actual day.
+Take one or two days before the test to meditate and rest your mind, and ensure you get a good night’s sleep before the actual test day.

 6. Think positively on test day and exude confidence